-This Vietnamese Chicken Vermicelli Noodle Soup (Bun Ga) is light yet comforting and delicious.
+Bún Gà (Vietnamese Chicken Vermicelli Noodle Soup) is light yet comforting and delicious.
 It is a perfect noodle soup for all year round, whether it’s summer or winter.

 There are actually not a lot of differences between the two noodle soups.
-The spice blend and aromatics are slightly different.
+Both have a chicken-based broth and use shredded chicken as the topping.
 The biggest difference is obviously the choice of noodles.
 Some may feel the soft, smooth and round vermicelli noodles go with the chicken broth better than the flat and wide rice noodles.
 Think of it like how we match different pasta shapes to different pasta sauces.

 My recipe shows you how to cook this noodle soup from scratch without using any store-bought stock.
-For the broth, you will need chicken pieces such as backs and necks (or use a whole chicken), aromatics and spices.
+For the broth, you will need chicken pieces with bones such as backs and necks or use a whole chicken.

-To have a clear broth, I often parboil the chicken parts with some salt and white wine (or rice vinegar, optional) (1).
+To have a clear broth, I often parboil the chicken parts first (1).
 Instead of doing this, you can also rub the chicken parts with salt and white wine, and then rinse under water (2).

 If your chicken is from a high-quality source such as local farmers market, it may be fine to skip the parboiling/cleaning step.
 If not, I strongly recommend doing either (1) or (2).
-Gentle simmering and leaving the pot partially uncovered also help create a clear broth.
+After that, simmering the broth gently and leaving the pot partially uncovered also helps create a clear broth.

 Spices and Aromatics

 For aromatics, you will need ginger, shallots, and garlic.
-For spices, black cardamom pods, star anises, and coriander seeds will make the broth pleasantly fragrant.
+For spices (this is optional), black cardamom pods, star anises, and coriander seeds will make the broth pleasantly fragrant.
 You can find all these spices at Asian grocery stores, on Amazon and sometimes at regular Western grocery stores.
 These spices will make the noodle soup more exotic, but if you don’t have them, the dish will still be tasty.

 An optional ingredient that will enhance the flavor of this noodle soup greatly is kaffir lime leaves.
-In Vietnamese cuisine, chicken and lime leaves are born for each other.
+In Vietnamese cuisine, chicken and lime leaves are born for each other and the leaves are often sprinkled over chicken soups or chicken salads.
 Slice a few leaves as thinly as you can and sprinkle them on top of the noodle bowls, which will then smell amazing.
 Asian grocery stores usually have kaffir lime leaves, either in the fresh or frozen section.
 They freeze very well.

 All the cooking steps are very straightforward and you can find them in the recipe card below.
 It takes just over an hour to cook this delicious Vietnamese chicken vermicelli noodle soup.
 I hope you will give it a try and love it as much as my family and I do.
 It is definitely one of my most favorite Vietnamese noodle soups.